dbeukrf/diego-chatbot/README.md

 1. **Start the application** using one of the methods above
 2. **Documents are automatically ingested** on startup from the `data/` folder
-3. **Chat with Diego's AI DJ**: Use the specialized commands or chat naturally:
+3. **Chat with Diego's AI DJ**: Interact with the AI DJ via commands or natural language:
    - `spin-profile` - Get a recruiter-ready summary
    - `amplify Python` - Deep dive into specific skills
    - `career-analysis AI Developer` - Compare skills with job roles